WeRockTech/DiscussionTopics/CustomTopics/WomenRockTech/TanyaPowell.md

 * Tech communities you are active in
 * New to presenting, workshops
     * New to Java & Android
+* Passionate about Diversity & not just about gender
 * ...